-Ajax returned to the summit of European football in the mid-nineties, an incredible collection of young players enjoying an unforgettable season under Louis van Gaal to finish the league season unbeaten and lift the Champions League.
+Ajax returned to the summit of European football in the mid-nineties, as an incredible collection of young players enjoyed an unforgettable season under Louis van Gaal.

 ‘And Solskjaer has won it’ (1999)

-The Germans had dominated for much of the final and led through Mario Basler’s sixth-minute free-kick as the final entered stoppage-time, only for Teddy Sheringham to turn home after Bayern failed to clear a corner to seemingly send the showpiece into extra-time.
+The Germans had dominated and led through Mario Basler’s sixth-minute free-kick as the final entered stoppage-time, only for Teddy Sheringham to turn home a dramatic equaliser after Bayern failed to clear a corner.

-That proved just the start of an incredible conclusion however, as Sheringham’s flicked header from another David Beckham corner was met by the outstretched toe of Ole Gunnar Solskjaer just moments later, sparking a euphoric eruption from the travelling Mancunians behind the goal.
+Sheringham’s flicked header – from another David Beckham corner – was met by the outstretched toe of Ole Gunnar Solskjaer just moments later, sparking a euphoric eruption from the travelling Mancunians behind the goal.

-Just when all hope appeared lost, United turned had the tie with Solskjaer’s winner sealing a historic treble for Sir Alex Ferguson’s side.
+Just when all hope had appeared lost, United had turned the tie around with Solskjaer’s winner sealing a historic treble for Sir Alex Ferguson’s side.

 Zidane’s zenith at Hampden (2002)

-The greatest players deliver on the biggest stage and the 2002 final belonged to the finest footballer of a generation, Zinedine Zidane writing himself into the competition’s history with arguably the most iconic final goal.
+The greatest players deliver on the biggest stage and the 2002 final belonged to the finest footballer of a generation.
+Zinedine Zidane wrote himself into the competition’s history with arguably the most iconic final goal.

 Zidane had arrived from Juventus as part of Real Madrid’s Galactico project in a world-record deal the previous summer, ending his debut season in the Spanish capital with a moment of inspiration.

-The Spanish side were faced with determined underdogs Bayer Leverkusen who had upset the odds to reach the final, the decider poised at 1-1 after Lucio had cancelled out Raul’s early opener for Real.
+The Spanish side were faced with determined underdogs Bayer Leverkusen, who had eliminated both Liverpool and Manchester United to upset the odds and reach the final.

-The Frenchman often appeared to possess an ability to slow time down when on the confines of a pitch, a trait perhaps never more evident than when Zidane and his iconic Adidas boots lashed home Roberto Carlos’ hoisted cross on the volley to score one of his greatest goals.
+The Frenchman often appeared to possess an ability to slow time down when in the confines of a pitch, a trait perhaps never more evident than when Zidane and his iconic Adidas boots lashed home Roberto Carlos’ cross on the volley to score one of his greatest goals.